starshinata/PS4-Keyboard-and-Mouse-Adapter/README.md

 # PS4 Keyboard and Mouse Adapter

-(if you come up with a sexier name, feel free to give me suggestions [and no, I don't like "IPS4 X" :smile:])
+## :rocket: Click --> [here](https://github.com/starshinata/PS4-Keyboard-and-Mouse-Adapter/releases/download/1.0.1/Setup.exe) <-- to Download!

+I didn't expect a single person to find out about this repo but you guys somehow did, so I added a UI, made the configuration process more user-friendly, and also created a setup for those of you that don't know how to build the code and just want to play.

+If you think something doesn't work or is not good enough, don't get too mad at me and don't hesitate to tell me about it [here](https://github.com/starshinata/PS4-Keyboard-and-Mouse-Adapter/issues/new/choose)

 ## How to use

 (currently working on the tutorial)

-## To-do list:
+## To-do list for the next release:
 - Make mouse settings configurable
 - Improve the UI
-- Silently auto-update client at startup
+- Silently auto-update client at startup DONE
-- Distribute updates as github release assets
+- Distribute updates as github release assets DONE

 ## Why this and not REM4P?